Closing ceremony marks the end of Yemen women’s project14 September 2018

 Amid folk dancing, music and poetry, those involved in the work in Aden were awarded participation certificates.

 At the closing event, Nada gave a presentation highlighting the initiatives carried out by the groups, in both Aden and Ibb, including community work to improve street lighting, help more than 200 women receive identification cards, renovate schools, conduct street cleaning campaigns, disarmament campaigns and awareness-raising about the dangers of drugs.
-Saferworld and our partners in Yemen will continue to support the knowledge the groups have gained, so that these initiatives will be sustained.
+Saferworld and our partners in Yemen will continue to support the groups so that these initiatives will be sustained.

 Riem Al Yafie, Project Manager from Wugood Foundation said “we’ve successfully achieved the goals we had when we started the project, namely, that in spite of the conflict we have been able to strengthen the role of women in security and peace.”